 4n SERS Substrates Optical Properties – Reproducibility of Measurements

-Figure 4: shows the spot to spot comparison of measurements from 3 different test points from a 4n4SERS substrate for triple use, demonstrated close to the limit of detection using a moderate level of 50% laser power.
+Figure 4: shows the spot to spot comparison of measurements from 3 different test points from a 4n4SERS substrate, demonstrated close to the limit of detection using a moderate Raman laser power level of 145 mW @ 785 nm.
 For a confidence level of 1 x σ, the reproducibility is better than +/- 12%.
 The analyte characterized is melamine in water at a concentration of 0.5 ppm.

 Limit of Detection for 4n SERS substrates

 Supported by the high quality and concentration of HighQuant metallic nanoparticles, 4n4SERS substrates can detect analytes in extremely low levels of concentration.
-As an example, 100 ppb of melamine can be detected with ease in water (Figure 5).
-Again, the reproducibility of the measurement which was carried out on 3 independent test spots close to the limit of detection is excellent and shows a reproducibility of of better than +/- 13% for a confidence level of 1 x σ.
+As an example, 100 ppb of melamine can be detected at a power level of 50% from the Ramanlaser in water (Figure 5).
+Again, the reproducibility of the measurement which was carried out on 3 independent test spots at the limit of detection is remarkable and shows a reproducibility of of better than +/- 13% for a confidence level of 1 x σ.

-Figure 5: Reproducibility tests compare results from the 3 different test points of one 4n4SERS substrate for Triple use close to the limit of detection.
+Figure 5: Reproducibility tests compare results from the 3 different test points of one 4n4SERS substrate at the limit of detection.

 The results were obtained in the project MODERNA under the Programme Beyond Europe, sponsored by the Austrian Federal Government in collaboration with the Austrian Research Promotion Agency FFG under the contract # 874147.
 Specific measurements were provided by Federal University of Pernambuco, UFPE, Recife, Brazil, and RECENDT Research Center for Non Destructive Testing GmbH, Linz, Austria.